tasneem-naushad/recruit-backend/README.md

 - API documentation for consumers

 ## Duration
 Use about 2 hours on this assignment.
-You are expected to complete the most of what is defined in the specification section considering the things we value.
+You are expected to complete most of what is defined in the specification section also considering the things we value.

 ## Tech
 - API following the REST standards